Graduated Response Early Years

 Occupational Therapy Helpline

-The Occupational Therapy Helpline is open Tuesdays and Thursdays from 1pm to 4pm.
+The Occupational Therapy Helpline is open Tuesdays and Thursdays from 1pm to 4pm, on telephone: 01932 558 570.

 They offer practical occupational therapy advice, strategies and support to schools, parents/ carers and other professionals in relation to a child's/young person's functional and independence skills.